CynaraKrewe/TivaWare_TM4C/README.md

 # TivaWare_TM4C

 This is a redistribution of the Texas Instruments TivaWare™ software for C Series.
-The only addition is conan package recipes for some of the components, see the "conan" subfolder.
+Conan package recipes have been added for some of the components, see the "conan" subfolder.
+This redistribution can include modifications for bug fixes.

 Quote from Texas Instruments: